friedelwolff/django-compression-middleware/README.rst

 ------------

 - Supported Python versions: 2.7, 3.4, 3.5, 3.6 and 3.7.
-  CPython and PyPy is supported.
+  CPython and PyPy are supported.
 - Supported Django versions: 1.11 (LTS), 2.0, 2.1.

 .. code:: shell